itaywe1998/EcoEvolution/Code_Diary.md

 2. start technical description in overleaf.
 Introduction text and mainly the equations behind the code.
 Nice!

-Let is start with periodic CC.
+Let us start with periodic CC.
 Periodic CC first attempt, needs to configure a successful survival scenario for long adaptation since now for fully CC shifts (30 degrees) the CC is effectively cycles*2 faster, so needs to answer this time dependencies.

 First successful (16.10.23) periodic CC!
 Survival at long adaptation, mediate CC shift (Cmin=7 and Cmax=15) and cycles=3.